Last Updated on July 31st, 2019

 One teen reviewer of the Zeno acne heat treatment device commented that she likes to leave her acne clearing device on the low setting unless she is “feeling particularly masochistic, because it does cause pain when the heat makes contact with your skin.”
 She continues, “I used to keep it on high, like, all the time, but I got tired of bracing for the pain.”

 The reviewer continues.
 “The thing I like about Thermoclear is that you don’t have to replace the head of the machine after every 30 uses like Zeno.
 The manual says you should replace it every six months, but I’ve had mine over a year and it still works OK.
 It leaves a little red spot, but it is totally flat so it is easier to conceal.”

-Just below the surface of the skin there is a strong but flexible network of fibers made of collagen.
+Just below the surface of the skin there is a strong but flexible network of fibers made of collagen1.
 When the skin is young, these fibers are wound into cords made of a triple helix of protein, held together by smaller chains of protein.
 As the skin ages, the skin makes about 1% less collagen every year.
 The cords of collagen that hold the skin in place gradually weaken.
-The skin forms sags and bags, first around the eyes, and then on the chin and jaw line, and gradually over the entire face.
+The skin forms sags and bags2, first around the eyes, and then on the chin and jaw line, and gradually over the entire face.

 The cross-links between the weakening cords of collagen, however, multiply.
 They pull and twist the skin into wrinkles, and tighten the skin around pores.
 People who did not have acne as teens may get acne for the first time at the age of 30, 40, 50, or even later in life, along with sags, bags, and wrinkles.